chakl/hackintosh-g5-cooler/doc/main.md

 ### Water Pump Power Supply and Water Pump Voltage Measurement

 We have a brushless DC water pump that can be driven with 3.5V to 9V power supply.
-We use the same circuit as above for the water pump power supply.
+We use another instance of the same circuit as above for the water pump power supply.
 Rather recalculating the (R3+R4)/R5 voltage divider to limit the maximum output voltage to 9V, we use the same resistor values as for 12.5V output and will limit max output voltage in software.

 ### Water Tank Level Sensor